Easter 2017 and 2018

 |1 Apr||Sun||Easter Sunday||None|

-Based on the Bible and according to church tradition, the Easter holiday remembers the arduous journey of Jesus Christ as he journeyed to the cross where he was crucified and later buried but resurrected from the dead on what we now call Easter or Resurrection Sunday.
+Based on the Bible and according to church tradition, the Easter holiday remembers the arduous journey of Jesus Christ as he journeyed to the cross where he was crucified.
+But Easter also marks a central belief of Christianity: the resurrection of Jesus three days later on what we now call Easter or Resurrection Sunday.

 Each year, millions of Americans set aside time to honor and worship their Lord and Savior with thanksgiving.
 Some people limit their participation to such things as planning Easter egg hunts for children or hosting Easter brunches for adults.
 Nevertheless, there are a few constants that remain when it comes to recognizing Easter.